List of American Girl characters: Nicki Fleming

-Nicki Fleming is an animal lover living on her family's Colorado ranch who volunteers to train a service dog named Sprocket when her mother cannot fulfill this responsibility due to a pregnancy.
+Nicki Fleming is an animal lover who loves to ski and is living on her family's Colorado ranch.
+Nicki volunteers to train a service dog named Sprocket when her mother cannot fulfill this responsibility due to a pregnancy.
 Nicki also faces friendship difficulties which test her loyalties.
 Nicki was the first Girl of the Year to have two books: Nicki and Thanks to Nicki, both by Ann Howard Creel.

+Nicki was the doll of the year in 2007.
 Her face mold is the Classic mold.

 Mia St. Clair

-Mia was previewed on the November 21, 2007 episode of Oprah.
-The doll was subsequently released on January 1, 2008 with an extensive collection and two books: Mia and Bravo Mia, both written by Laurence Yep.
+Mia was previewed on the November 21, 2007, episode of Oprah.
+The doll was subsequently released on January 1, 2008, with an extensive collection and two books: Mia and Bravo Mia, both written by Laurence Yep.
 Mia's stories chronicle her passion for competitive figure skating, which is at odds with her hockey-playing family.
 Mia is featured in a computer game (Mia Goes For Great!).
 In her books, Mia is a part of a poor family who works hard to ensure that all of their children (Mia and her two brothers) can pursue hockey or figure skating at the local ice rink.
 Mia, while much better at hockey, chooses figure skating instead so she does not live in the shadow of her brothers.

 The Mia doll has light skin, hazel eyes and light red hair.
 She comes in a light grey skirt, a magenta long sleeved sweater with a snowflake printed on the right side, and blue high-top sneakers.

 Her face mold is the Classic mold.